sanfinity-Iot/openremote/Developer-Guide:-Docker-compose-profiles.md

 ### Volume Maps
 * `../ui/keycloak/themes/openremote` - Maps custom keycloak theme into the Keycloak service; changes to the local theme are instantly available to the keycloak service

+## Map (dev-map.yml)
+This is used for starting the map service and is required when working on raster map components/apps.